Vsetín: 20th century

 In 1909, Vsetín became a district town and its importance grew in parallel with its economic boom.
 The furniture industry declined during the world economic crisis in the 1930s, followed by the limitation of production in other industrial companies.
 That situation resulted in a high level of unemployment in the area.
 This changed in 1937 with the construction of a new factory of the firearm producer Zbrojovka Brno.
 However, at that time Vsetín was already known for its production of electric engines in the Josef Sousedík factory.

 During World War II, mainly due to military production, the number of inhabitants doubled, reaching 14,000.
 New inhabitants were mainly represented by employees from Zbrojovka who came from Brno.
 During the war, several resistance groups were successively established, out of which J. Sousedík was one of the most significant.
 Its members initiated collaboration with the Clay group connected with the exiled government in London and later with the 1st Czechoslovak Partisan Brigade of Jan Žižka which crossed the Moravian border at times of the Slovak National Uprising.
 Vsetín was liberated on 4 May 1945 by forces of the 1st Czechoslovak Army led by General Karel Klapálek.

 Post-war development of the town was influenced for many years by its fast growth during the war.
 The town experienced a considerable shortage of flats, shops, school premises and medical centres.
 Its orientation on the development of heavy industry and military production resulted in the closing down of a series of smaller industrial companies.
 In connection with communist political development after February 1948, private trade successively declined.

 The problems connected with the growth of the town are reflected mainly in the area of the construction of housing estates and the school system.
 The 1960 initiation of massive construction of panel housing estates in the outlying parts of the town only represented a partial solution to the problem.
 Between 1960 and 1990 the number of inhabitants in the town almost doubled.
 The peak was reached in 1991, when Vsetín had almost 30,000 inhabitants.

-After the fall of communism in 1989, many of the large previously state-owned factories in Vsetín ran into difficulties as they struggled to compete as part of the wider European economy.
-These outdated industries were largely split up to form smaller, more efficient, new private companies, or were bought by foreign investors who were able to provide the capital necessary to modernise production.
-Although this resulted in high levels of unemployment never seen under communism, a gradual recovery took place during the following decades.